d0wler/DTMF/README.md

 # DTMF

-This program will generate DTMF tones from input numbers, which are then written to a wave file that can be played back.
+Generate a wave file with DTMF dial tones from input numbers.

 ## Getting Started